tinafanfan/SSSD_CP/README.md

 ## Seggestion
 1. Use `CUDA_VISIBLE_DEVICES` to specify the number of GPUs.
 Both training and inference require the same number of GPUs.
-2. Use the sample size as the parameter `num_samples` in the inference section.
+2. Use the sample size as the parameter `--num_samples` in the inference section.